Tidatech/Tidatech/README.md

 - 👋 Hi, I’m @Tidatech
-- 👀 I’m interested in .coouter programming
+- 👀 I’m interested in computer  programming
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach via my personal kink http://dramealpha.com
+- 📫 feel free to reach via my personal link : http://dramealpha.com

 <!---
 Tidatech/Tidatech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.